pietheinstrengholt/azure-ml-data-science-400/day-02/Hands-on-lab02.md

 Following this lab, you will learn how to create a no-code machine learning pipeline using the AML Designer, and how to publish a single training Pipeline as a web service that client applications can reuse to train multiple models while changing parameters and datasets and for eventual inferencing use on new datasets.

-## Audiance

-This lab is designed for newly started data scientists, solution architects, and developers who are curious about creating a machine learning pipeline flow, to build and operate a machine learning solution without the need of specific knowledge of Python or machine learning frameworks.

-## Prerequisites

-To attend this lab, students must have :

-  * Familiarity with Azure
-  * Fundamental knowledge about machine learning project lifecycle
-  * Basic understanding of model training concepts and steps
-  * Basic understanding of mathematics, such as the ability to interpret model evaluation results
-  * Basic knowledge of concepts of most common machine learning algorithms

 ## Exercise 1 - Design a Machine Learning pipeline with the Designer